G-0-R-D/UQ/README.md

-# UQ - Universal Queue
+# UQ - "You" Queue

-> **Note:** This is intended as just a FYI for now, since I'm not at the point of a 'user release', nor would I know how to make one at the moment...

 ## About

 Think of this project as **'technological glue'**.
-The goal is to be able to connect code elements together that were not originally designed to connect together. *Easily.*

-By unifying programming languages into one central form, and by presenting a generic communications interface/protocol (SnapNode protocol) that can be used to connect code elements together at runtime.
+The goal is to be able to connect code elements together that were not originally designed to connect together, *easily.* By unifying programming languages into one central form (in c), and by presenting a generic communications interface/protocol (SnapNode protocol) that can be used to connect code elements together arbitrarily (even at runtime).
 With this ability, code from different projects (and even different languages) can be made to connect together to create new behaviours and programs...

+The primary focus was to make a gui/graphics library that was easy to use and maintain, while also being fully featured and fast.
+The graphical concepts are abstract and general (like: image, texture, color, spline, mesh, ...), which protects against changes in the backend (opengl->vulkan?) impacting user code for features that aren't engine specific (*"draw a red rectangle"* should do the same thing with *any* backend!).

+The idea of pulling in existing code and integrating it is new, but it's a natural extension to what this project has evolved into (this started as trying to make a paint program 15 years ago XD).
+There is no need to write all the features and functionality alone, as there already exist so many amazing open source programs with the code components necessary to get the desired behaviour.
+There just needs to be a way to integrate those projects designed with different languages into one easy to use common form...  well here it is! (maybe...)

+Honestly if this just ends up being a nice python-based coding and visual programming api that compiles into c, I'm quite happy!
+Integrating other languages and projects would just be a bonus, though a nice one!

+>*for an in-depth technical explanation of how multiple programming languages can integrate into one common form, see **ATTEMPT TO CLARIFY WITH AN EXAMPLE** below...*

 ### UQ

 **"You Queue"** - meaning you queue up program elements and then run them.
-This is a GUI-based end-user program intended to be used to connect SnapNode components together in a drag-and-drop fashion.
+This is a GUI-based end-user program intended to be used to connect SnapNode components together visually in a drag-and-drop fashion.

-**TODO:**
+>**TODO:**
 - Largely not implemented yet, but it's mostly just going to be a mainwindow with the ability to add ENV elements to the scene by name and provides a graphical type that will be able to render any arbitrary code element as either a node or using its draw method if available...

 ### snap

-The library that implements the SnapNode protocol, and which provides the backend API to use OS-specific interfaces with a general API (things like os, graphics, gui, networking, multiprocessing, ...)
+The library that implements the SnapNode protocol, and which provides the backend API to use OS-specific interfaces with a general API (things like os, graphics, gui, networking, multiprocessing, ...).
+It also provides the interfaces for compiling.

 ---